exercism/tcl/notes-on-unimplemented-exercises.md

     - but this exercise could be about ways to access deeply nested dictionaries
 * [paasio][paasio]
     - probably need to use the [`transchan`][transchan] command
+    - [this stackoverflow question][tcl-tee] may provide a starting point
 * [sgf-parsing][sgf-parsing]
 * [state-of-tic-tac-toe][state-of-tic-tac-toe]
 * [tree-building][tree-building]